Client-Side SDK Mediation

 Publishers and networks/mediation partners can develop adapters for any non-supported network that MoPub has not yet certified.
 This option is for ad networks only.
 Existing Marketplace buyers must adhere to the single-point-of-entry policy.

-NOTE: Make sure to update the custom event adapter’s header comments with the latest version of the networks SDK that was tested.
+NOTE: Make sure to update the mediation adapter adapter’s header comments with the latest version of the networks SDK that was tested.
 For example:

 /* * Tested with <Network Name> SDK 2.0.3 */